 So imagine this scenario: You finally have enough money saved up for the down payment on a brand new car.
-This isn’t a used model, or a former lease that has been turned in.
+This isn’t a used model or a former lease that has been turned in.
 In fact, the car only has about ten miles on the odometer.
 And then you get it home and it won’t crank the next morning.
 You try everything you can think of to get it going and then finally give in and call your garage.
-Sounds like a nightmare, right?
+It sounds like a nightmare, right?
 Unfortunately, it’s the type of nightmare that has happened so often that it has resulted in the passage of a “Lemon Law” in Florida.
 This law is designed to help protect the interests of the consumers but faulty and defective merchandise.
 The Florida Lemon Law is meant to give legal options to consumers who have bought or leased a new car that turns out to be defective in some way.
 There are many clauses, including those for arbitration as well as how to get either a different vehicle or a full refund.
-Here’s what you need to know.
+Here’s what you need to know about fl lemon law.

 The first thing to realize is that only new cars are covered under the lemon law in Florida.
-There is a two year statute of limitations on this law.
+There is a two-year statute of limitations on this law.
 After this time period, no mechanical problems are covered under the law.
 In addition, the following points have to be met for a vehicle to be classified as a “lemon”:

 - The vehicle has to have a defect or fault in it that significantly prevents the vehicle from being used or that renders it unsafe or less valuable;